greenideas/school-notes/2012/Fall/Torts/Torts & Compensation - Dobbs.markdown

 * **Rule**
 	* Even if custom hasn't caught up to what is now reasonable, we still must hold ∂s to the reasonable care standard.

+### Proving Unspecified Negligence -- Res Ipsa Loquitur
+#### Byrne v.
+Boadle
+* UK 1863

+* **Parties**
+	* π: Byrne
+	* ∂: Boadle

+* **Facts**
+	* π was walking & doesn't remember anything else
+	* Witnesses say they saw a barrel of flour hit him on the head

+* **Procedural History**
+	* Trial judge nonsuited -- no cause of action
+	* π appealed

+* **Issue**
+	* Can an accident itself be sufficient evidence of a negligence claim?

+* **Reasoning**
+	* ∂ said π needed to prove an affirmative case but he couldn't connect ∂ with the incident
+	* Sometimes the fact that the accident occurred is evidence of negligence (railway collisions)
+	* ∂ argued that cases shouldn't go to a jury unless they give some evidence of negligence
+	* That shouldn't apply to every case.
+	* General cause of accidents is negligence
+	* ∂ said accidents where due care can be proved aren't negligent
+	* It is the duty of people who keep barrels in warehouses to make sure that those barrels don't roll away.
+Barrels don't roll without negligence.

+* **Rule**
+	* The fact that an accident occurred can itself be sufficient evidence of a negligence claim.

 * **Notes**
+	* Traditional criteria for when res ipsa loquitur can apply:
+		1. The specific kind of accident is one that doesn't ordinarily happen without some negligence
+		2. The instrumentality of the accident was under sole control of the ∂
+		3. π can not have caused the accident in any way
+	* Restatement criteria:
+		1. The specific kind of accident is one that doesn't ordinarily happen without some negligence
+		2. Other causes, like involvement of π or 3rd parties, are ruled out by the evidence.
+		3. ∂ had some duty that he breached which caused the accident.

+#### Procedural incidents
+* Application of res ipsa gets a case past directed verdict and in front of a jury
+* res ipsa jury instruction: if jury finds the elements, they can infer negligence
+* res ipsa is a permissible inference but π still has the burden of proof
+* res ipsa usually permits rather than requires an inference of negligence, but sometimes the evidence is so strong that the inference is mandatory.
+	* Here the judge can give the π summary judgment or a directed verdict
+* Some cts say res ipsa creates presumption against ∂, so ∂ has to prove he wasn't neg. & judge can give summ judg if he doesn't think ∂ has so proved.

+#### Koch v.
+Norris public power district
+* High voltage line fell causing a fire & damage to π's property.
+* Inconclusive evidence about whether the line was shot.
+* Power lines don'f fall unless there's negligence on the part of the power company

+#### Cosgrove v.
+Commonwealth Edison Co.
+* Same as Koch, only instead of dry brush, there was a gas leak.
+* Power lines fall for reasons other than negligence, but gas leaks don't happen without negligence.
+* lol.

+#### Warren v.
+Jeffries
+* NC 1965

+* **Parties**
+	* π: Warren
+	* ∂: Jeffries

+* **Facts**
+	* 6-yo TLE was killed when a wheel of ∂'s car ran him over.
+	* ∂ went to TLE's house to see his dad & parked the car in the yard.
+	* Car was parked on an incline.
+	* There were ~12 kids around from 18mos to 20yrs

+* **Procedural History**
+	* π sued for wrongful death
+	* Trial ct. gave involuntary nonsuit
+	* π appealed.

+* **Issue**
 	*

+* **Reasoning**
+	* π said ∂ (1) didn't set the hand brake, (2) didn't engage the xmission (3) didn't maintain his brakes.
+	* There's no evidence of any of that.
+	* res ipsa loquitur doesn't apply

+* **Holding**
+	* Aff'd

+* **Rule**
+	* All of the elements of res ipsa negligence have to be present (more likely than not) to establish it